6063-fuguoxue/HW04A/README.md

 ![HW04A-2](./img/hw04a-2.png)

+I think this part is the most fun of this assignment.

 #### Step 3: the background color

 Finally, I decided to use the hour to control the background color.
 I first used `background(colorR)`, but soon found that the brightest background appears at 0 o'clock.
 Since I wanted the background color to indicate night and day, I mapped the hour number differently in two situations: h<12 and h>=12.
-This is achieved by an if-else structure.
+This is achieved by an if-else statement.
+I think the background color is the hardest part to deal with because it involves a mapping from linear to piecewise function.

 ### Outcome